Ravi5ingh/seattle-airbnb-analysis/docs/Readme.md

 ![](https://github.com/Ravi5ingh/seattle-airbnb-analysis/blob/master/viz/CRISP-DM.png?raw=true)

 At a high level, CRISP-DM is a cyclical process that tells you how to systematically process your data to derive value.
 One cycle is basically one data processing pipeline that begins with a question and ends with an answer.
-There is also an optional step for deployment where that makes sense.
+There is also an optional step for deployment where this makes sense.
 If you want a detailed explanation, you can read all about this [here](ftp://ftp.software.ibm.com/software/analytics/spss/support/Modeler/Documentation/14/UserManual/CRISP-DM.pdf).

 ## Question 1
 What I've done here is to run through the cycle three times in order to answer three questions I